sergei-mironov/litrepl/README.md

 ```

 Markdown comment-like tags `lcode`/`lnocode`/`lresult`/`lnoresult` also mark
 executable and result sections.
-This way we could produce the markdown document
+This way we could hide the executable code from
+Markdown renderers and generate the markup they recognize.
 markup.

 <!--lcode